Toxic hand sanitizer kills three in New Mexico

 All seven people are believed to have drunk the methanol-tainted hand sanitizer.

-The cases were reported in May to the state Poison Control Center.
+The cases were reported in May in San Juan, McKinley and Cibola counties, state health officials said.
+One victim’s residence is unknown.

 “If you think you may have used or consumed hand sanitizer containing methanol, please seek medical care,” state Health Secretary Kathy Kunkel said in a statement.
 “An antidote to methanol poisoning is available, but the earlier someone gets treated for methanol poisoning the better the chance of recovery.”